50 Years Since

 Beam on!

-Late in the evening on December 15, 1974, with the completed cyclotron fully energized, Reg Richardson took his seat in the control room to perform the final ‘tuning’ to coax beam from the depths of the accelerator.
+Late in the morning on December 15, 1974, with the cyclotron fully complete and powered up, Reg Richardson took his seat in the control room to perform the final ‘tuning’ to coax beam from the depths of the accelerator.
 In just a matter of hours: success!

 “(Reg) personally tuned the beam from injection to extraction: a much-enjoyed reward for all the years of planning and administration.”